ngval22/quicktube/README.md

-YouTube Summary Generator
+QuickTube

-A web application that generates summaries of YouTube video transcripts using OpenAI's gpt-4o-mini model via the Azure endpoint.
+A web application that generates summaries of YouTube video transcripts using OpenAI's gpt-4o-mini.

 Features

 Enter a YouTube URL to get a concise summary (100-150 words).
 History section to view past summaries.
 Built with React 18, Tailwind CSS, and Node.js.

 Setup